 Teachers who suspect a problem should take action.
-If left undiagnosed and untreated, dyslexia may stop a student from mastering the basics of reading, writing and arithmetic, damage self esteem and self confidence and have negative long-term effects.
+If left undetected, dyslexia may stop a student from mastering the basics of reading, writing and arithmetic, damage self esteem and self confidence and have negative long-term effects.
 If dyslexia is identified and appropriate interventions put into place, students can be enabled to achieve their potential.

-The assessment is called a psycho-educational assessment.
-It is done by an educational psychologist and is the only way to get a definitive diagnosis of dyslexia.
-The assessment includes testing of cognitive abilities as well as literacy skills (and sometimes numeracy skills if maths difficulties are reported).
-The psychologist also needs to get relevant background information from parents, individuals, schools, colleges or any other relevant sources.
-A diagnosis is made based on a combination of the history reported and the performance on the tests.
+An Educational Psychology Assessment is carried out by an educational psychologist and includes testing of cognitive abilities as well as literacy skills (and sometimes numeracy skills if maths difficulties are reported).
+The educational psychologist also needs to get background information from parents, individuals, schools, colleges or any other relevant sources.
+Conclusions are made based on a combination of the history reported and the performance on the tests.

 Teachers who suspect a problem should:

-- Advise parents to have the child’s hearing and sight tested to ensure that there are no acuity problems.
+- Advise parents to have the child’s hearing and sight tested.

 - Perform a dyslexia screening test, if available in the school/college.
 Screening tests help to identify how ‘at risk’ a student is of having dyslexia.
-If a student scores highly a risk then a diagnostic assessment is advisable.
+If a student scores highly a risk then a more in-depth assessment is advisable.

-- Discuss with parents the need for a diagnostic psycho-educational assessment which is done with a qualified educational psychologist.
+- Discuss with parents the need for an Educational Psychology Assessment which is done with a qualified educational psychologist.
 This should describe the nature and extent of the problem and provide recommendations for useful help.
-A teacher’s report is very helpful.
-Make a list of the child’s strengths and weaknesses and provide relevant test results – this gives valuable background information to the psychologist.
+A teacher’s report makes a vital contribution to the assessment.
+Make a list of the child’s strengths and weaknesses and provide relevant test results – this gives valuable background information to the educational psychologist.

 There are generally 3 ways to get an assessment done in Ireland – in school with NEPS, with the Dyslexia Association or with an independent private educational psychologist.

-Unfortunately, there is a waiting list for DAI’s assessment service of approximately 6 months.
+There is a waiting list for DAI’s assessment service of approximately 3 months (or 6 months for funded assessments).
 We do occasionally get cancellations so if there is a particular urgency and if people are flexible to come at very short notice, it can sometimes be possible to get an assessment more quickly.
-Please ask people to phone or email us if they want to place a student on our list.
+Please ask parents to phone or email us if they want to place their son/daughter on our list.